How to Fix the Most Common Computer Problems

 Visit Message Boards

 Even if the manufacturer does not aggressively maintain troubleshooting information on its website, devoted users of many popular programs spend hours documenting, and even fixing, many software problems.
-You can find these fellow users and their expertise on message boards, which are frequently linked to the software manufacturer’s website, computer information websites such as CNET, or special interest group areas such as Yahoo!
-Groups.
+You can find these fellow users and their expertise on message boards, which are frequently linked to the software manufacturer’s website, computer information websites such as CNET, or special interest online forums.
 On these message boards, you can describe your problem and request advice, with the level of help ranging from simple commiseration to a guru who has mastered your specific problem.
 Often message boards access communities that have developed over many years, with members committed to helping each other out whenever they can.

 Use Diagnostic Software